Improper Meal Break Deductions Unlawfully Reduce Your Paycheck

 Illinois wage and hour laws make it clear that hourly wage employees are entitled to one uninterrupted, 30-minute meal break per six-hour shift.
 Any break less than 20 minutes must be compensated and not deducted from your pay.
 Another important requirement is that the unpaid breaks must be predominantly uninterrupted and to the enjoyment of the employee.

 Most employers consistently interrupt employee meal break time with requests for small tasks while others because of pressing business cause the employee to eat on their feet and on the run.
 Others will have a payroll system programmed to “auto-deduct” a half hour or an hour meal break without any consideration of whether the break was a legitimate meal break.

 Attorney John Billhorn has 30 years of experience helping workers collect back pay for mealtime and break time violations.
 While the company is only stealing a half hour of your time here and there, over years of service to the company the back pay can add up to be substantial in these trying economic times.
-With the guidance of Litigation Manager, Jodi Hoare, our firm has gained recognition throughout the Chicago area for providing exceptional client service, while staying focused on what is important to you — recovering the compensation to which you are entitled.
+With the guidance of Litigation Manager, Jodi Hoare, our firm has gained recognition throughout the Chicago and Denver areas for providing exceptional client service, while staying focused on what is important to you — recovering the compensation to which you are entitled.